 Finely chopped green onions for garnish if desired

-Cut carrots in half lengthwise and cook in boiling, salted water until crisp tender.
+Cut carrots in half lengthwise and cook in boiling, salted water until crisp-tender.
 Drain well.
-Melt butter in same saucepan that carrots were cooked in.
+Melt butter in the same saucepan that carrots were cooked in.
 Add brown sugar and ginger and cook until sugar is melted.
 Add pecans and cook over low 5 to 7 minutes, watching carefully and stirring often until pecans are well coated.
 Return carrots to saucepan with butter/sugar/pecan mixture.
 Cook over medium heat, watching carefully and stirring often until carrots are heated through.
 Makes 4 servings.